Day - 1

 Day - 2

-Location: Bucharest / Tulcea - This morning there may be some time to explore Bucharest before heading off to the provincial city of Tulcea by local bus (approx. 5 hours) at around noon.
+Location: Bucharest / Tulcea - This morning there may be some time to explore Bucharest before heading off to the provincial city of Tulcea by local bus (approximately 5 hours) at around noon.
 Located in Romania's far east on the banks of the mighty Danube River, Tulcea is a typical Romanian working class town.
 This has been an important harbour city since ancient times, where the Danube empties out into the Black Sea.
 Its position has seen it under Byzantine, Genoese, and Ottoman rule before being reabsorbed into Romania at the end of the 19th century.
-In your free time you could visit the Azizie Mosque, an exotic and culturally rich heritage structure with quaint minarets, or enjoy the view form the Victory Monument east of town.
+In your free time you could visit the Azizie Mosque, an exotic and culturally rich heritage structure with quaint minarets, or enjoy the view from the Victory Monument east of town.

 Day - 3